 - What upcoming repairs or upgrades are needed (such as property, equipment, IT systems, etc.)?

-A reserves policy
+A reserves policy should include:

 - a strategy for building an appropriate level of reserves

 - a process for reviewing the level of reserves

 - the authority within your charity for determining and using reserves

 - how reserves will be identified in accounts and budgets

 - criteria by which spending reserves is considered